Ian Baker-Finch: PGA Tour

+In 2013, in a return to tournament form, Baker-Finch together with Bart Bryant won the age 60 to 69 exhibition portion of the Champions Tour Legends of Golf tournament.

-TV golf analyst career
+Broadcasting career

 After his game deserted him, Baker-Finch turned his interests to careers in broadcasting and golf course design and management.
-He was hired by ESPN and ABC Sports to commentate on golf tournaments in 1998, and did so until 2006.
+He was hired by ESPN and ABC Sports to comment on golf tournaments in 1998, and did so until 2006.
 During this time, Baker-Finch served as the lead analyst for ESPN and as a hole announcer for ABC, though on many occasions he filled in as ABC's lead analyst.
-In 2007, he was hired by CBS Sports as a hole announcer, a position he still holds today.
+In 2007, he was hired by CBS Sports as a hole announcer, a position he held until his retirement on August 3, 2025.
+During this era, Baker-Finch served as Gary Player's captain's assistant for the International team in the Presidents Cup in 2003, 2005 and 2007.

 Reporting for CBS at the 2007 Barclays tournament, Baker-Finch was one of the thousands gathered around the 18th green as Rich Beem hit his approach shot.
 The errant shot hit straight on Baker-Finch's cheek and knocked him down, causing him to fall on his back behind the green.
 Baker-Finch recovered before Beem got to his ball.